 When the investor has a property in mind, it’s important to understand what is the Net Operating Income (NOI) on the property.
 Casaplorer defines Net Operating Income as “the amount of money that a rental property makes after subtracting the costs to operate the property.”

 The investor has to analyze the rental market and determine an optimal value of rental payments given what is offered on the market.
-An investor may use the help of Real Estate Agents to maximize rental income and find tenants.
+An investor may consider optimizing a vacation rental listing to attract potential guests or use the help of Real Estate Agents to maximize rental income and find tenants.

 Don’t forget about the expenses!
 Maintaining a property may be costly, and it is never a good idea to rely on your tenants to take care of the property.
 Make sure to have allowances ready for cleaning, lawn care, plumbing, HVAC maintenance, and unforeseeable expenses.
 This practice helps better estimate approximate income from the properties during bad months.

 Finding good tenants is one of the most important tasks.
 A bad tenant may cost an investor a lot of money in cleaning and repairs, and a lot of time in unreasonable requests and pointless arguments.
 One of the goals of rental properties is to be as close to passive income as possible, and with the right tenants, this goal is easily achievable.
 Even though it is impossible to always be right when picking tenants, there are still some ways a landlord can increase their chance of getting a good tenant:

 - Design the Ad – It is important to indicate what you are looking for in a tenant before posting the ad because it may save a lot of time by filtering out the candidates that do not fit the description even before they try to contact you.
 An investor should indicate the number of rooms and bathrooms included, what amenities a unit has, how the utility bill is split, and the length of the rental agreement.
 An investor should not discriminate by gender, age, race, and sexuality as many states have laws prohibiting such discrimination.